aromatt/netipds/README.md

 See [docs](https://pkg.go.dev/github.com/aromatt/netipds) for more details.

 ## API Tour
-`netipds` provides a comprehensive API including several operations not found in most other CIDR trie libraries.

 ### Membership Queries
 Both PrefixMaps and PrefixSets support the following queries:

 * [Contains](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.Contains) - Ask if the collection contains an exact prefix.
 * [Encompasses](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.Encompasses) - Ask if the collection contains any supernets of a prefix.
 * [OverlapsPrefix](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.OverlapsPrefix) - Ask if the collection has any overlap with a prefix.
-* [ParentOf](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.ParentOf) - Get the collection's longest-prefix match of a prefix.
+* [ParentOf](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.ParentOf) - Fetch a prefix's smallest supernet in the collection (longest-prefix match).
-* [RootOf](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.RootOf) - Get the collection's shortest-prefix match of a prefix.
+* [RootOf](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.RootOf) - Fetch a prefix's largest supernet in the collection (shortest-prefix match).
-* [AncestorsOf](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.AncestorsOf) - Get all of a prefix's supernets found in the collection.
+* [AncestorsOf](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.AncestorsOf) - Fetch all of a prefix's supernets in the collection.
-* [DescendantsOf](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.DescendantsOf) - Get all of a prefix's subnets found in the collection.
+* [DescendantsOf](https://pkg.go.dev/github.com/aromatt/netipds#PrefixMap.DescendantsOf) - Fetch all of a prefix's subnets in the collection.

 ### Combining Sets and Maps
 During the build stage, `netipds` collections can be combined in the following ways: